Last updated on January 15th, 2019

 When a French Tourist and his guide died drowning in this lake recently, the safety of Mebartsho visitors has become the major attention-seeking area of Bumthang District.
 Now there are concrete railings along the way for safe travel.

 However, visitors need to be careful especially during monsoon season.
 The trail is through clay soil that becomes muddy and slippery with rainfall.
 You also must be careful while observing the lake or taking photos walking along its adjacent rocks or cliffs.

 Tourism Council of Bhutan actually advises all tourists traveling there to taking Bhutanese guides.
-Otherwise a single slip would cost life like that of French Tourist.
+Otherwise, a single slip would cost life like that of French Tourist.
 Moreover, nobody knows its depth.
-However, when Bumthang weather is favourable, it’s good tourist place of Bumthang.
+However, when Bumthang weather is

 Some Safety Tips for ‘Burning Lake’ visitors